benhar-dev/ads-xbox-controller/README.md

 * [TensorKart](https://github.com/kevinhughes27/TensorKart) - Code snippet for the controller

 ## Other examples
-Below is a list of other community related TwinCAT / Controller repos
+Below is a list of other community made TwinCAT / Controller repos

 [TcXboxController](https://github.com/sondretordal/TcXboxController) by [sondretordal](https://github.com/sondretordal)